Garthzzz/Garthzzz.github.io/_pages/about.md

   - /about.html
 ---

 I am a Statistics M.A. student (Machine Learning track) at **Columbia University**, contributing to multiple research projects across climate science, computational biology, and quantitative finance.
-I hold dual B.S. degrees in Mathematics and Physics from UC Santa Barbara.
+I hold B.S. degree in Mathematics and B.A. degree in Mathematics Physics from **UC Santa Barbara**.

 Before graduate school, I worked as a **Derivatives Analyst at SDIC Securities** in Shanghai, where I backtested trading strategies and built Python tools for exotic options like Snowball structures.
 That experience grounded my research in real-world applications—quantitative rigor must translate into informed decision-making.